What's a Budget and Why Do I Need One?

 You know all of those little “emergencies” that personal finance experts are always warning you about?
 Yeah, those happened — all at the same time.
 Then, to add insult to injury, I ended up with a few hundred dollars in overdraft fees.
 And that was surprisingly difficult to bounce back from!

-And to think, it’s all because I hadn’t had a plan.
-A simple, silly little plan could have saved me hundreds, if not thousands, of dollars in the long run.
+And to think, it’s all because I didn't have a plan.
+A simple, little plan could have saved me hundreds, if not thousands, of dollars in the long run.

 So after months of throwing money away, one $25 fee at a time, I decided to bite the bullet.
 I sat down at my computer and began the simple task of adding up how much debt I owed.